-While employing a maid is a common practice I won’t disagree with and actually really really enjoy (we have a cleaning lady come once a week, pay her a very fair wage, and it is AMAZING because I am horrible at cleaning), the way most people treat their maids is… gross.
-More like slaves and second class citizens than employees who provide an absolutely phenomenal service.
+While employing a maid is a common practice I won’t disagree with and actually really appreciate (I have a cleaning lady come once a week, pay her a very fair wage, and it is AMAZING because I am horrible at cleaning), the way most people treat their maids is… gross.
+More like slaves and second class citizens than awesome people who provide an absolutely phenomenal service.

 Many people make their maid wear a uniform (that either looks a bit like hospital scrubs or a bit too close to the French maid stereotype), use a separate entrance, and sometimes even a separate bathroom.
 A common way to refer to a maid is NOT by her name, but as “muchacha”, which roughly translates to “girl”… regardless of how old she is.

 People who clean public spaces (like parks) also wear a uniform, typically bright colored and seemingly not very weather-aware (guys cleaning in the heat of summer are wearing thick canvas bodysuits).

 Downside of Expat Life in Mexico: Water is not a guarantee.

 In Mexico City, we lost water for almost a day.
 Not so bad, until the water came back on, and we realized an hour into a movie that the sink faucet had been left open… flooding our ENTIRE apartment.

 In Puebla, we lost it for almost a month.
 (In Rio we lost it for over a week when we lived in a 4th story walkup, and that’s a story from hell I won’t go into here.
 But it involves lugging water jugs up a ridiculous number of stairs).

 One day, the water pump at our house was constantly whizzing.
 We called our amazing handyman-on-speedial, and he popped over to help out.
 He brought me to the front driveway, lifted up a hatch (a la Lost), and showed me a huge empty tank.